ayush11122/DevOps-Learning/terminal-command/README.md

-#Terminal Command
+# Terminal-Command
-here are some terminal command
+Here are some terminal command